Civitanova Marche: Contemporary Age

 On 12 December 1828, pope Leo XII conceded the title of City to the two towns, Civitanova Alta and Civitanova Porto.
 In 1833 the city had 8,400 inhabitants.

 In 1841 construction began on the port's first church, Saint Paul, which was completed in 1853.

 In 1913 the Civitanova Porto district was established as an independent municipality and in 1938 Civitanova Porto e Civitanova Alta were united under the name of Civitanova Marche.

 Following nearby industrial development, Civitanova Porto became a popular location for summer resorts lived by the noble families of the hinterland.
 Count Pieralberto Conti (1923) built a racecourse and, in 1910, a house in Liberty style.
 The city developed into a popular vacation centre.

-In 2022, Civitanova captured the attention of the Italian public opinion for the brutal murdering of Alika Ogorchukwu, a 39-year Nigerian immigrant killed without apparent reason by an Italian, Filippo Claudio Giuseppe Ferlazzo.

 Main sights

 Ducal Palace (Palazzo Cesarini-Sforza)

 The Ducal Palace Cesarini Sforza was built circa 1550 atop the base of a pre-existing building.
 Construction started about a year prior to the cession of Civitanova by Pope Julius III to the Roman noble Giuliano Cesarini in payment for a debt contracted by the Papal treasury.
 The interior conserves some 16th-century frescoes by Pellegrino Tibaldi.
 In 1674, the palace acquired the Sforza label, when Livia Cesarini married Federico Sforza of Santa Fiora.
 The palace was refurbished in the 19th century; and restored recently.
 It is situated in Piazza della Libertà of Civitanova Alta.